-Jayme is proud a Stanstead native.
+Jayme is a proud Stanstead native.
 Like the vast majority of students in Phelps’ programs, Jayme made the often daunting transition from the small, local Sunnyside Elementary school to the substantially larger Alexander Galt Regional more than an hour away by bus from her home.
-Jayme recently obtained her Masters of Public Health from the University of Guelph and as new member of the Phelps team, is keen to put her specialization of community health to use in her hometown.
+Jayme went on to obtain her Masters of Public Health from the University of Guelph and has now returned to work in the Eastern Townships.
 She is passionate about healthy living and loves spending time outdoors, especially playing competitive softball.
 “I was drawn to Phelps because of our community engagement, inspirational successes, and the impact the program was having on the community,” says Jayme.
 “I see so much potential for Phelps to grow in the coming years and am thrilled to be part of it.”

 Heather attended both Sunnyside Elementary and Alexander Galt Regional High School.
 After studying Business Administration at Champlain College, she returned to Stanstead and began her career in fashion and design with HB Heller.
 She had the opportunity to hone her skills in the summer of 2007 while studying contour fashion at De Montfort University in Leicester, UK.
 For the past seven years, Heather has enjoyed working closely with local students and educators as Sunnyside’s Administrative Assistant.
 She has been an enthusiastic member of the Phelps team since its inception.
 “It’s been wonderful to see how Phelps has grown and the impact that it’s had on so many of our students lives.”